dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ### Exhaustiveness and reachability

-A switch is *exhaustive* if all possible values of the matched value's type will definitely match at least one case, or there is a default case.
+A switch is *exhaustive* if all possible values of the matched value's static type will definitely match at least one case, or there is a default case.
 Dart currently shows a warning if a switch statement on an enum type does not have cases for all enum values (or a default).
 This is helpful for code maintainance: when you add a new value to an enum type, the language shows you every switch statement that may need a new case to handle it.

 This checking is even more important with this proposal.
 Exhaustiveness checking is a key part of maintaining code written in an algebraic datatype style.
 It's